ferstaberinde/F3/README.md

 ArmA 3:
 * If your mission does not have a description.ext you can move the description.ext from ws_fnc\ to your mission root folder.
 * If your mission does have a description.ext open the descripion.ext inside ws_fnc\ and paste the code within the cfgFunctions scope at the bottom of your own description.ext.
-If the cfgFunctions scope does not exist yet, simply cope the entire scope over.
+If the cfgFunctions scope does not exist yet, simply copy the entire scope to the bottom of your description.ext.